Since 1987, the Florence Regional Arts Alliance has awarded over $380,000 in grants to arts organizations, artists, and teachers.

 • November 15 for projects beginning in January, February or March and ending before June 1.

-If the deadline falls on a weekend or holiday, applications are due by 5pm on the next business day.
+If the deadline falls on a weekend or holiday, applications are due on the next business day.

 The application process may require applicants make a presentation to FRAA’s Grants Dispersal Committee.
 If your project is selected for a presentation, you will be notified shortly after the application deadline.